PKD Foundation

 The PKD Foundation is a United States non-profit organization that funds research into polycystic kidney disease (PKD).
 It is the second-largest U.S.-based funder of PKD research after the National Institutes of Health.
+They have funded $30 million in research and leveraged over $1 billion in federal funding for PKD.

 Founded in 1982 by Joseph H. Bruening and Jared J. Grantham, the PKD Foundation is headquartered in Kansas City, Missouri.

+Staff

+The PKD Foundation is currently headed by Susan Bushnell, who formerly held leadership positions at Junior Diabetes Research International and the March of Dimes, among others.

+Legislation Supported

+In June 2026, the organization supported the introduction in the US House of Representatives of the PKD Cures Act, the first bill ever specifically focused on PKD.
+The legislation, which was sponsored by Rep. Debbie Wasserman Schultz (D-FL), Rep. Carol Miller (R-WV), Rep. Emanuel Cleaver (D-MO), and Rep. Don Bacon (R-ME) strengthens and expands federal research efforts on PKD.